-One of the organisations that is relevant for ICE students is Orbis, the organisation of international and internationally-minded students in the Faculties of Arts and Theology.
-Orbis arranges various events such as social gatherings and panel discussions, and co-operates with the ICE programme, potential employers and other student organisations.
-Join the fun and get to know both international students and Finnish students!
+One relevant organisation for ICE students is Orbis, the organisation of international and internationally-minded students in the Faculties of Arts and Theology.
+Orbis arranges various events such as social gatherings and panel discussions and co-operates with the ICE programme, potential employers and other student organisations.
+Join the fun and get to know both Finnish and international students!

 If you are interested in an academic career, the ICE programme provides you with high-quality research training and a solid foundation for doctoral studies.
 Upon completion of your Master's degree you will be elible to apply for doctoral studies at the University of Helsinki and other leading international research institutions.